 Bedrooms & Bath/Shower rooms

 There is one double room with its own ensuite shower/toilet, one twin bedroom with family bathroom and a seperate, externally accessed twin room with private shower/toilet, tea making facilities and satellite TV.
 The beds will be freshly made up for your arrival.
 Towels are not provided so please bring your own - or they can be rented at a small additional charge of £5 per person.

 Lounge & Conservatory

-The lounge and attached conservatory offer a comfortable seating area including a Layzee Boy recliner, an old fashioned wooden rocking chair and a double sofa.
+The lounge and attached conservatory offer a comfortable seating area including a Layzee Boy recliner, an old fashioned wooden rocking chair and a three seat futon sofa.

 There is a well-equipped kitchen including an electric cooker with extractor fan, microwave, fridge freezer and dishwasher.
 Most crockery, cutlery, wine glasses, mugs and kitchen utensils that you would expect to need are available.
 Fairy liquid, dishwasher tablets and kitchen cleaner are all supplied and will be found either by the sink or in the cupboard under the sink.